Microsoft/azure-docs.pt-pt/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-java-quickstart.md

 ---
-title: 'Início rápido: Pesquisar entidades com o SDK do Pesquisa de Entidade do Bing para Java'
+title: 'Quickstart: Search for entities with the SDK for Java - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Use este guia de início rápido para pesquisar entidades com o SDK do Pesquisa de Entidade do Bing para Java
+description: Use this quickstart to search for entities with the Bing Entity Search SDK for Java
 services: cognitive-services
 author: aahill
 manager: nitinme